UT-ADL/nvidia_gmsl_driver_ros/README.md

 <upper>*Inspired by [NVIDIA dw_ros](https://github.com/NVIDIA/dw-ros)
 & [leo-drive drivers](https://gitlab.com/leo-drive/Drivers/sekonix_camera).* </upper>

-# Nvidia Drive GMSL Sekonix Camera ROS Driver
+# Nvidia Drive GMSL Camera ROS Driver

+## How to build

 *Note : In this documentation and in the source 'interface' designates the HFM connector, and 'link' the number of the FAKRA Z.